ms1963/SleepyPico/README.md

 ## Notice about authors
 - The OLED-Library was developed by Larry Bank.
-- The BME280 SPI driver in C   was developed by Raspberry Pi Organization.
+- The BME280 SPI driver in C   was developed the Raspberry Pi Foundation.
 - The BME280 SPI driver in C++ was created by Michael Stal.
 - The Sleep class was created by Michael Stal.
 - The main application sleepypico was developed by Michael Stal.